 We will contact you in advance to arrange an arrival time (from 4pm), where you will be met by one of our team.
-He/she will give you a tour of the house, answer any questions you have and ensure that you have read and understood our Covid-19 policy and risk assessment.
+He/she will give you a tour of the house and answer any questions you have.

 You will be given the front door code on arrival and a set of keys for the other outside doors through the house.

 The central heating and hot water will be set for your arrival and departure.
 The heating goes off at midnight and back on at 6am.

 In the kitchen you will find the kitchen handbook, a guide to using the equipment.
 You may want to order food for your trip through one of the large supermarkets (Asda/Sainsburys/Tesco all deliver to Arrochar).
 Please arrange the delivery after your expected arrival time.

 There is a cleaning cupboard in the front hall with cleaning products for you to use.
 On departure the house should be left as it has been found.
 Check put is by 10am on your day of departure.

 We thank you for choosing Ardmay House and hope you enjoy your stay, please contact us if we can help in anyway.